Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_regularization_model_selection.md

   nav: "MachineLearning"
 ---

+A Chinese version of this section is available.
+It can be found [here](https://dark417.github.io/MachineLearning/sv_regularization_model_selection_ch/).
+The Chinese version will be synced periodically with English version.
+If the page is not working, you can check out a back-up link [here](https://wei2624.github.io/MachineLearning/sv_regularization_model_selection_ch/).

+---

 In model selection, if we have k parameters in the model, the quesiton is what k should be?0,1,or 10?Which does one of them give the best bias-varaince tradeoff.
 In particular, we use a finite set of models $\mathcal{M} = \{M_1,M_2,\dots,M_d\}$ from which we try to select the best.
 Each model in the set contains either different parameterization of a particular model or different models.